fmnoise/zakon/README.md

 (can? admin :create topic) => true
 ```
 Such rules are very generic and resolver function quickly becomes cumbersome.
-**Context** allow to separate rule declaration and getting data required for rule checking from application objects.
+**Context** allows to separate rule declaration and getting data required for rule checking from application objects.
 Context is a map with functions for turning application objects into rule entities.
-So rule from example above can be rewritten using dispatchers:
+So rule from example above can be rewritten using context:
 ```clojure
 (can! :user :create :article)
 (can! :admin any any)